Intel Kaby Lake: 7 Things to Know About 7th-Gen Core CPUs

 3. The Core m5 and m7 names are going away.

-Intel is making a change to the way it names its low-power chips, eliminating the Core m5 and Core m7 designations and turning those two 4.5-watt chips into Core i5 and Core i7-branded SKUs.
+Intel has made a change to the way it names its low-power chips, eliminating the Core m5 and Core m7 designations and turning those two 4.5-watt chips into Core i5 and Core i7-branded SKUs.
 The company hopes this change will help consumers, many of whom didn't understand the difference between a Core i5 and a Core m5.
 However, because the 4.5-watt CPUs, also known as Kaby Lake Y series chips, are lower-power, they won't perform the same as a U series 15-watt CPU.
 If you see a "Y" at the end of the SKU, you have one of the chips formerly known as Core m5 or m7.

 To make matters more interesting, Intel is keeping the Core M brand for its entry-level Core m3 chip, which is the slowest and least expensive of the bunch.
 So in order of performance, the 4.5-watt chips are named Core m3, Core i5 Y series and Core i7 Y series.